streetwriters/notesnook/docs/help/contents/create-a-note-in-notesnook.md

+---
+title: Create your first note
+description: Notesnook let's you create unlimited notes for free.
+Learn how you can create your first note in Notesnook.
+---

 # Creating your first note

 You are in a notes app, the first thing you want to do is make a note.